Danielshow/my_portfolio/content/posts/dry-validation-for-validating-ruby-on-rails-controller-params.md

 >  I have being using Joi Validation for almost all my node project, getting to Rails, I am not always happy with how I validate writing different functions to validate request and sometimnes, it makes my controller bloated.
 I am not always happy about this, little did I know there is a gem for that.

 In all my Node APIs, I usually create schema, add the schema to the middleware, to validate incoming requests and throws error if some rules are not followed.
-The good thing about Joi is that it has lot of functions to vakidate if something is a number, string etc.
+The good thing about Joi is that it has lot of functions to validate if something is a number, string etc.

 I have been looking for a rails version of JOI but I have not been able to get, until today I was reading an article on Microservice in rails and a gem was mentioned which I check out and viola!! it has all what I need.